MND Australia

 Caring for your mental health

-Being diagnosed with MND can be devastating and managing emotions can become hard.
+Being diagnosed with MND can be devastating and makes managing your emotions hard.

-Maintaining connections with family and others might get difficult, too.
-Your emotions and moods, general state of mind and relationships with others are all important.
+Connections with family and others might get difficult, too.
+Your emotions and moods, general state of mind and relationships with others may also be impacted.
+A diagnosis of MND is emotional for everyone involved.

-Doing things each day to look after you, can make a positive difference to your mental health and living with motor neurone disease (MND).
-Being proactive in exploring MND management options and looking after your mental health can have a large impact on your physical health and how you feel each day.
+Doing things each day to look after yourself can make a positive difference to your mental health.
+Looking after your mental health can have a big impact on your physical health and how you feel.
+Managing MND symptoms as they arise, and drawing on the support of your family, friends and health professionals can also make a difference.

-Getting plenty of rest when you can, building on the things you enjoy, and other strategies can help make you feel more relaxed and able to deal with MND.
+Try to get plenty of rest, and keep doing things you enjoy.
+These and other strategies can help make you feel more relaxed and able to deal with MND.
 Talking with mental health professionals may be a useful source of support as well.

-By doing your best to look after yourself you’re likely to feel a greater sense of control, and lift your moods.
-You’re also more likely to enjoy time with others, your interests and other things important to you.
+Looking after your mental health can help to lift your mood and feel a greater sense of hope and control.
+You’re also more likely to enjoy time with family and friends, your interests, hobbies and other things important to you.

 • anxiety